petersenpeter/CellExplorer/docs/interface/keyboard-shortcuts.md

 # Keyboard shortcuts
 {: .no_toc}
-Keyboard shortcuts allow you to quickly interact with your data in the Cell Explorer.
-Pressing `H` in the cell Explorer will show available shortcuts.
+Keyboard shortcuts allow you to quickly interact with your data in the CellExplorer.
+Pressing `H` in the CellExplorer will show available shortcuts.
 A `+` sign indicate that the key must be combined with command/control (Mac/Windows).

 ### Navigation
 <dl>